banner

 map of tropical cyclones Attribution: Nasa Spaceplace

-• It is the hottest parts of the world that are affected most by rising temperatures
+• It is the hottest parts of the world that are affected most by rising temperatures.

-• It is the low-lying parts of the world that are most affected by rising sea levels - including low-lying Pacific islands, and parts of Bangladesh
+• It is the low-lying parts of the world that are most affected by rising sea levels - including low-lying Pacific islands, and parts of Bangladesh.

 extreme heat in the UK is often portrayed as a good thing

-Developed countries (located mostly in the Global North) have used the most fossil fuel, and so have benefitted the most, and are the most responsible for climate change.
+Developed countries (located mostly in the Global North) have historically used the most fossil fuel, and so have benefitted the most, and are the most responsible for climate change.

-But the consequnces of climate change are worst in the Global South, far away - and so climate change is often seen as unimportant in the north - and extremes of heat are oftgen seen as beneficial - so there is much complacency about climate change in developed countries.
+But the consequences of climate change are worst in the Global South, far away - and so climate change is often seen as unimportant in the north - and extremes of heat are often seen as beneficial.

 cattle dead from drought due to climate change Attribution: Walking Pictures [2]

-Extremes of heat are seen very differently in poorer countries, where the consequences can b e catastrophic.
+Extremes of heat are seen very differently in poorer countries, where the consequences can be catastrophic.

 This amounts to a gross injustice.
 The comfortable lifestyles in the rich countries are obtained at the expense of inflicting deaths and misery on the planet's poorest communities.